0rC0/Kinderseg/README.md

 # Kinderseg

-Code for a submitted, not yet published paper.
+Example code for a submitted, not yet published paper.